Practical guides

 You can add copied text, notes, screenshots in order or a PDF so myCookSnap has more context for a better draft.
 If the recipe is split across several screens, upload them in the right order: ingredients, quantities, steps and notes.

 This also helps when a website is protected, incomplete or does not expose enough information through the link.
-If you only have ingredients, Chef AI can create a new recipe from scratch.
+If you only have ingredients, Personal Chef can create a new recipe from scratch.

 Save a recipe that stays yours